andygrunwald/gotrap/README.md

 `status-polling-intervall` specifies the number of seconds to wait until the next check will be done.

 `pull-request` is a multiline field.
+This text is used as a template to define the Pull Request.
+This multiline field will be joined together with new lines (every line is a new line in the end).
+The templating logic is based on the [text/template](http://golang.org/pkg/text/template/) package.
-This text is used as a template to define the Pull Request Parts enclosed by *%* are variables and will be replaced by *gotrap* with respective information.
+Parts enclosed by *{{...}}* are variables and will be replaced by *gotrap* with respective information.
+The data structure [gerrit.Message](http://godoc.org/github.com/andygrunwald/gotrap/gerrit#Message) is available for templating for both parts (`pull-request.title` and `pull-request.body`).

 #### Configuration Part `amqp`